Utah will recognize the unions of more than 1,400 gay couples that were performed before the U.S. Supreme Court ruled the marriages be put on hold.

 The recognition will allow same-sex couples to receive eligibility for federal benefits.

 On Dec.
 20, the state of Utah legalized gay marriage when a federal district judge ruled that a ban on the marriages was unconstitutional.
 His ruling was then put on hold by the Supreme Court this week.
-The state then said that it will not recognize the marriages performed between Dec.
-20 and Monday.

 The case will be appealed before the 10th Circuit Court of Appeals in Denver.